atreyasha/memory-daemon/README.md

     <img src="/img/screenshot.png" width="600">
     </kbd>

-5. Finally, in order to set up the memory daemon as a regular service, we would need to install a `crontab` for it.
+5. Finally, in order to set up the memory-daemon as a regular service, we would need to install a `crontab` for it.
 Run `md_wizard` and select `4`.
-You will be prompted to input the periodicity (in minutes) with which the memory daemon checks your server.
+You will be prompted to input the periodicity (in minutes) with which the memory-daemon checks your server.

     ```
     $ ./md_wizard

-    1) Install memory daemon
+    1) Install memory-daemon
     2) Edit md.conf
-    3) Test memory daemon with dummy trigger
+    3) Test memory-daemon with dummy trigger
-    4) Add crontab for memory daemon
+    4) Add crontab for memory-daemon
-    5) Uninstall memory daemon
+    5) Uninstall memory-daemon
     #?
 4
     ```

-    Now, the memory daemon is activated.
+    Now, the memory-daemon is activated.
 In order to test out its utility, you can manually set the threshold in `~/.config/mem_daemon/md.conf` to a low value, such as `30`.
 Then, run a RAM intensive script and check if it gets terminated by `mem_daemon` and if you receive an email notification about it.

     **Note:** The output of the crontab will be appended to `~/.config/mem_daemon/tmp.log` for debugging purposes.